-#1: underwater cameras – Olympus Tough T4 (discontinued but you can still by it refurbished)) or the new T5 ($449)
+#1: underwater cameras – Olympus Tough T4 (discontinued but you can still by it refurbished) and as it has higher megapixels than the T5 takes sharper photos) or the new T5 ($449)

 Our little Olympus Tough T4 underwater camera is an outstanding performer, on land and in the ocean.
 Often I’ll take it with me when I want a camera that might get splashed even if I’m not in the water.
 It’s preset “scene” settings are excellent for sunsets and other conditions.

 By moving the Olympus’ dial to the underwater setting, the colors are superb!
 Better than our GoPro, even with color filters added, and even better than our expensive Canon with its filter.
 I’ve taken the Olympus down to 50+ feet with no problem.
 It shoots pictures and video, has a much stronger zoom than our Sony RX100IV at 1/3 the cost.